konveyor/konveyor.github.io/content/Forklift/InstallingForklift/prereqs.md

 ```
 $ podman push <registry_route_or_server_path>/vddk:<tag>
 ```
-9. Ensure that the image is accessible to your KubeVirt environment.
+9. Ensure that the image is accessible to the KubeVirt environment.

 ## Obtaining the SHA-1 fingerprint of a vCenter host
-Obtain the SHA-1 fingerprint of a vCenter host in order to create a Secret CR.
+Follow the steps below to obtain the SHA-1 fingerprint of a vCenter host in order to create a Secret CR.

 ### Procedure
 1. Run the following command: